bellcd/blog/src/content/blog/subclassing-in-javascript/index.md

 ---
 title: Subclassing in JavaScript
-description: "Subclassing in JavaScript"
+description: "What that means & how to do it"
 date: "2020-01-10"
 ---

-This week we're working on class hierarchies in JavaScript, (ie subclasses & superclasses).
+Let's talk about class hierarchies in JavaScript, (ie subclasses & superclasses).

 The basic idea is when you want to share SOME (but not all) properties and / or functionality between several instances of something.